-Nigeria, with over 180 million inhabitants is the most populous African country and 8th largest in the world.
-It has the strongest economy in Africa.
-The country operates a democratic government which has remained uninterrupted in the last 20 years.
-As a founding member of several economic blocs and international organizations, Nigeria is therefore a regional power house.
+Nigeria, with a population of about 200 million inhabitants is the most populous African country and 8th largest in the world.
+The country operates a democratic system of government.
+As a founding member of several economic blocs and international organizations, Nigeria is an important player in the global economy.

 Do’s and Don’ts

-- A hand shake is the acceptable form of greeting.
+A hand shake is an acceptable form of greeting.
 However, you may find people bowing to their superiors and the elderly as a sign of respect.
-Do not be surprised when a Nigerian exporter takes a bow during the greeting.
+Usually greetings include showing interest in your acquaintance’s family and health.

-Communicating is generally very easy in Nigeria.
 English is the official written and spoken language.
 In addition, there are 3 major languages (Hausa, Igbo & Yoruba).
 “Pidgin” English is also spoken.
 It is widely accepted to communicate in a direct manner.
-Be clear and specific in agreements and avoid ambiguity.
-Make sure that the contractual conditions for both parties have been determined and that they are legally valid.
+Be clear and specific in contractual agreements and avoid ambiguity.
+Make sure that the contractual terms/conditions for both parties have been fully understood, and that they are legal and enforceable.

 Be mindful of hierarchy in your business meetings.
 Identify the decision maker and endeavour to identify different job positions and their roles.
 Start talking directly to Nigerians by using their title, as they like formalities.

 There are three major religious practices in Nigeria (Christianity, Islam & African Traditional Religion).
-Don’t be alarmed talking about religion with Nigerian people.
 You can be open minded in your business dealings.
 In public, be careful with alcohol in certain areas because of the Islamic culture especially in the Northern states.

 Visit https://tournigeria.gov.ng/ for more information on visiting Nigeria